ms/buildtogether.tech/conflict/index.md

 ## What to Do

-The first rule for meetings in <span x="important"/> was to agree on what the rules are so that everyone knows what's expected of them.
+The first rule for meetings in <a section="important"/> was to agree on what the rules are so that everyone knows what's expected of them.
 A shared understanding of <span i="conflict (interpersonal)!handling">how to handle conflict</span>
 helps in the same way; as with first aid training, having some idea of what to